jburnstu/BasicMod-master/README.md

 - patches: this is more or less all me (the Locator nested class in the Insert patches is fairly boilerplate though).
 - actions(.core): this is a real mix, as even where code is borrowed from the decompiled base-game, it was often a lot of work to adapt it here.
   - for instance, the classes "RememberAction" and "Move" in actions.core are mostly my own;
   - whereas the class "ForgetAction" in actions.core was adapted from the base game's "ExhaustAction".
-I've added the latter as "ReferenceExhaustAction", so that the amount of copying is clear.
+I've added the latter as "ReferenceExhaustAction", so that the line between adapting / copying is  hopefully clear.
 - powers (note this is "sleepermod / powers", not "sleepermod / cards / powers"): the functional code here is more or less all me, although the structure of each file is prescribed by the mod template.

+Also, all the abstract classes here (AbstractSleeperCard, AbstractSleeperPower, AbstractSleeperRelic) are my own work (although they're pretty basic obviously).

 Therefore I'd recommend having a look in these folders, for the work I lay the strongest claim to :)